-The world is nothing but a single spatio-temporal system (Armstrong 1978a: 1:126).
+The world is nothing but a single spatio-temporal system (Armstrong 1978a: 126).

-In response, Oddie 1982 develops counter-examples to these and other expressions of the principle.
-The difficulty in formulating the principle precisely is compounded by its reliance on a concept, causation, which is itself notoriously unclear; the concept of causation has befuddled philosophers since at least Hume's time, and remains obscure.
+In response, Oddie 1982 develops counter-examples to these and other expressions of the principle which illustrate the difficulty of formulating necessary and sufficient conditions.
+The difficulty is compounded by the eleatics' reliance on a concept, causation, which has puzzled philosophers since at least Hume's time and remains problematic.5